 Proper procedure is required to accurately test for ISO 8502-3 using the kit.

-Pull the tape away from the test surface, then compare the dust on the tape with the comparator display board and record the estimated dust rating number.
+- Pull the tape away from the test surface, compare the dust on the tape with the comparator display board and record the estimated dust rating number.

 The dust test per ISO 8502‐3 is subjective and does not allow the precise determination of dust on a blast cleaned surface, but the rating can be a very useful approximation when carried out by experienced operators.